35 Best Business English Presentation Phrases

-Referring to Information and Data
+Referring to Information, Data and Numbers

+Let's turn our attention now to referring to information and data.
 In a presentation, you will often use data, facts, and studies that help support your message.
 These meaningful terms and phrases will help you refer to this significant information.

 24. According to the ___ study, ...